TaraRhoseyn/javascript_card_memory_game/README.md

 1. As a first-time user, I want to understand the objective and rules of the game upfront and clearly.
 3. As a first-time user, I want to be able to navigate the website quickly and with clear direction and prompts.
 4. As a first-time user, I want to be able to play the game across all personal devices.
+7. As a first-time user, I want the ability to select what level difficulty I want to play at.
+11. As a regular visitor, I want to be able to play a variety of difficulty levels so that the game remains fresh and interesting.
-11. As a site owner, I want users to be able to navigate the website easily so that users are more likely to have an enjoyable experience and return to the game.
+12. As a site owner, I want users to be able to navigate the website easily so that users are more likely to have an enjoyable experience and return to the game.

 #### Feature 2: Easy mode of the game